Our Story

 Our Dream

-We aim to become a leading global touring company and open the Zest Collective Performing Arts Center.
+We aim to become a global touring company and open the Zest Collective Emerging Arts Center.
 Our mission is to celebrate the diversity of our community, inspire the next generation of performing artists, and foster collaborative works between artists and organizations throughout the world.

 Nayah Merisier and The Company in ‘The Fountain’